Hiring ILR Students

 From this point forward, you will be working with our ILR Recruiting Coordinator, Dottie Carlson, 607-255-2724, email@example.com, on your plans for your visit.

 We ask employers who conduct on-campus interviews to provide us some candid feedback on the students they meet.
 This information helps students identify areas of strength and for improvement in their interviewing style.
 We share recruiters' evaluations anonymously with students—only after we have comments from more than one recruiter—during individual advising sessions.
-The Interview Feedback Form is included in the packets of information we provide each recruiter on the day of the on-campus visit, and is also available for downloading.
+The Interview Feedback Form is included in the packets of information we provide each recruiter on the day of the on-campus visit.

 Tips to a Successful Recruiting Visit